CodeUpJewell/Basic-Fundamentals-of-Ansible/README.md

 curl http://localhost

-## Big thank you for KloudKode for this project and course.
+## Big thank you to Mumshad Mannambeth and KloudKode for this project and course.
 Be sure to visit their repository below for further information.
 Credits below.
 [1] KloudKode (2022) learning-app-ecommerce [https://github.com/kodekloudhub/learning-app-ecommerce#introduction].